thanhvo/EPI/README.md

-A project to practice coding along the book "Elements of Programming".
-This project will cover all problems in the book and the code will be written in Java and C++.
+This project covers all problems in the book "Elements of Programming Interviews".
+The solutions for each problem are written by both Java and C++.